 This breaks my heart.
 As a writer.
 As an educator.
 As a parent.
 As someone who loves kids.
 It breaks my heart because I know this feeling so well.
 Those are all the things I want 10 and 11 year olds to worry about, too.
 But I don’t get to choose what those kids’ lives are like.
 None of us do.

 When we choose books for school and classroom libraries, we need to remember who we serve.
 We serve the kids.
 All of them.
-Even the kids whose lives are not what we might want childhood to look like.
-Especially those kids.

 When we quietly censor books that deal with tough issues like heroin addiction or books like Alex Gino’s GEORGE, which is a wonderful story about a transgender fourth grader, we are hurting kids.
 Because no matter where we teach, we have students who are living these stories.
 When we say, “This book is inappropriate,” we’re telling those children, “Your situation…your family…your life is inappropriate.”
 This is harmful.
 It directly hurts children.
 And that’s not what we do.